influxdata/docs-v2/content/v2.0/collect-data/use-telegraf/auto-config/update-telegraf-config.md

 of a Telegraf configuration created in the UI.

 {{% note %}}
-You cannot modify the actual Telegraf settings associated with a configuration.
+You cannot modify Telegraf settings in existing Telegraf configurations through the UI.
-To modify Telegraf settings, [create a new Telegraf configuration](/v2.0/collect-data/use-telegraf/auto-config).
 {{% /note %}}

 1. Click **Organizations** in the left navigation menu.